domschl/RaspberryNtpServer/src/README.md

 > **Note:** Raspberry PI uses 3.3V logic, and the LCD Display is connected to 5V.
 This _should_ not be a problem, since the lcd just receives from Raspberry PI.
 If you want to be on the safe side, either try to power the LCD with **3.3V**, or use a **logic-level-converter**.

-> **Note:** if your display uses a different address than `0x27`, or if you are using a very old Raspberry that still uses `sm_bus=0`, you need to adapt [this line](https://github.com/domschl/RaspberryNtpServer/blob/2a3551de7954e77f23b2a313be044d94047ab4d5/src/chronotron.py#L114):
+> **Note:** if your display uses a different address than `0x27`, or if you are using a very old Raspberry that still uses `sm_bus=0`, you need to adapt:

 ```python
 lcd = LcdDisplay(sm_bus=1, i2c_addr=0x27, cols=20, rows=4)